Online Collaborative Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Online Collaborative Video Editor workflows is unexpected shutdowns due to:
+An easily common mistake in Online Collaborative Video Editor workflows is unexpected shutdowns due to:

 • Lack of Backups: Always keep multiple copies or redundant backups.